 Some of the things you might like to consider:

-- Buying in a cheaper suburb that has capacity for growth.
+- Buying in a cheaper suburb that has capacity for growth

-- Buying in a more expensive area but maximising your budget to make a home really fit into the area and maximise its value.
+- Buying in a more expensive area but maximising your budget to make a home really fit into the area and maximise its value

 - Buying a block that has future development potential.

-Things we can look at for you are:
+Things we can look our for: